LazarosVoulistiotis/cinema-booking-php-app/README.md

 4. **Database Setup:**
 * Create a new MySQL database (e.g., cinema_db).
-* Import the database schema from the database.sql file (if provided) into your newly created database.
+* Import the database schema from the database.sql file into your newly created database.
 * Update the database connection details in your configuration file (e.g., config/database.php).

 5. **Configure the Application:**